S3-working-group/s3-practical-guide/docs/all.md

 #### Changes 2019-06-27

--   _Objection_: further refined definition of objection, and updated the glossary term for <dfn data-info="Objection: An argument relating to a (proposed) agreement or activity that reveals unintended consequences you’d rather avoid, or that demonstrates worthwhile ways to improve.">objection</dfn> accordingly
+-   _Objection_: further refined definition of objection, and updated the glossary term for <dfn data-info="Objection: An argument – relating to a proposal, agreement, activity or the existing state of affairs – that reveals consequences or risks you&#x27;d rather avoid, or demonstrates worthwhile ways to improve.">objection</dfn> accordingly
 -   replaced "action" with activity in a few places where it made more sense
 -   fixed a few typos